s33ke3/Yara-Scanner/README.md

-# Yara-Scanner MOD by Davide Bovio && Vincenzo Digilio
+:dagger: # Yara-Scanner MOD by Davide Bovio && Vincenzo Digilio
 NOTE: This Project is a mod of "yara-scanner" designed by iomoath.
 You can find the original project at the following link: https://github.com/iomoath/yara-scanner

 YaraScanner is a simple threat hunting & IOC scanner tool.
 Yara rules based.